anttikissa/xstream/README.md

 		setTimeout(f, 1);
 	}

+TODO should you be able to say `.set().commit()` in order to commit the perform operation instantly?
+Internally it would just call stream.transaction().commit().

 Internally, streams use `setImmediate` or a similar mechanism to schedule the transaction.

+TODO make this current.
+In node, it uses `process.nextTick()`.
+In the browser, it uses a suitable mechanism (if starvation is a problem, invent some suitable workaround)

 Back to `set`.
 Like many other methods of `stream`, it returns the stream itself: